-Other important dates: Double check these dates with admin as it could change from year to year.
+Other important dates: Double check the dates below with admin as it could change from year to year.

 Students should see their own personal "My Portal" webpage for important dates like the last day to add and withdrawal dates.
-Here are a couple of key dates:
+Here are a couple of key dates (double check these on your portal) since these dates can change from term to term.